-Kruno Jošt studied painting at Art Academy Zagreb, Free Direction at Gerrit Rietveld Kunstakademie in Amsterdam and holds an MFA in new media arts at Transart Institute (2010).
-Using trandisciplinary methods while researching connections between art and its environment he works in media of sound, video, performance, installation, on-line archives (blog, video and photo archives and interactive works) and living nature.
-Jošt most recent interest is in environmental art trough conections of humans, non humans and technology.
-Themes he elaborates are autonomy, milieu control, protocols, manipulation, freedom and systems.
+Using trandisciplinary methods while researching connections between art and (its) environment, he works in media of sound, video, performance, installation, on-line archives (blog, video and photo archives and interactive works) and living nature.
+Jošt most recent interest is in environmental art trough connections of humans, non humans and technology.
+Themes he often elaborates are autonomy and systems.

-He works in all applicable media to create a “social sculpture” where emphasis is on non-conventional when embracing and initiating creative group efforts.
-Recent exhibits include Stützpunkt Teufelsberg, Berlin, Tiefgarage Galery, Cologne, MZA Ecoworld in Bangalore India, Museum of Modern and Contemporary Art, Rijeka, K6/4 Art Center in Ljubljana, Concent Art Gallery in Berlin, NANO gallery in Zagreb, Scheier Galery in Čakovec and festivals such as Futuresonic Fringe in Manchester, UK; LIWOLI festival in Linz, Austria; Arte.mov festival in Belo horizonte, Brazil; HAIP festival in Ljubljana, Slovenia; PD convention in Sao Paulo, Brazil; KIBLIX festival in Maribor, Slovenia, etc.
+Recent exhibits include Stützpunkt Teufelsberg, Berlin, Tiefgarage Galery, Cologne, MZA Ecoworld in Bangalore India, Museum of Modern and Contemporary Art, Rijeka, K6/4 Art Center in Ljubljana, Concent Art Gallery in Berlin and festivals such as Invisible Cities in Gorizia, Italy, ImproCon in Kumrovec, Croatia, Arte.mov festival in Belo Horizonte, Brazil; HAIP festival in Ljubljana, Slovenia; PD convention in Sao Paulo, Brazil; KIBLIX festival in Maribor, Slovenia…

-Kruno Jošt is one of the founders of organization UKE in Krizevci (Urban Culture and Education) which is focusing on international collaboration, cultural exchange and networking in new media art.
-He organizes international art meetings, art camps, volonteer projects, art residencies and festivals: Experimental Electronic Interventions (EEII) since 2004 and Multimedia camp (MMKamp) since 2006 and its offspring Free Traveling Radio.
+Jošt is one of the founders of Culture and Education Association (UKE) which is focusing on international collaboration, cultural exchange and networking.
+UKE works on organizing international art meetings, art camps, volonteer projects, art residencies and festivals: Experimental Electronic Interventions (EEII) since 2004 and Multimedia camp (MMKamp) since 2006 and its offspring Free Traveling Radio.

 He received Croatian Ministry of Culture award for best collaborative electronic audio work in 2007 and first prize for best locative collaborative work at Arte.mov festival in Belo Horizonte in Brazil 2009.
-He received many national and international grants including Donau University Krems grant for years 2008 to 2010 and recently a research grant for realtion of art and renewable energy and Mobile Art Dome for mobile hybrid cultural surrounding.
+He received many national and international grants including Donau University Krems grant for years 2008 to 2010.
+Research grants include OIEAUS for relation of art and renewable energy and Mobile Art Dome for mobile hybrid cultural surrounding.

-At the moment Jošt is interested in Off-the-Grrid aesthetics in connection to art, working on establishing Center for Creative Solutions - art work that questions positions of rural-urban, technophobia and technophilia and institutional and non-institutional.
+At the moment Jošt is interested in off-the-grid aesthetics in connection to art, working on establishing Center for Creative Solutions - art work that questions positions of de-growth and environment, using with DIY and recycle aesthetic and permacultural principles.